William Eskelinen

-William Eskelinen (born 3 September 1996) is a Swedish professional footballer who plays for Örebro SK as a goalkeeper.
+William Eskelinen (born 3 September 1996) is a Swedish professional footballer who plays for Veikkausliiga club AC Oulu as a goalkeeper.

 Career

 Eskelinen started playing football for Skogås-Trångsunds FF at the age of five.
 As a 12-year-old he moved to the IF Brommapojkarna academy.
 Eskelinen started playing senior football at Division 2 club Värmdö IF in 2014.

 In March 2015, Eskelinen was signed by Hammarby IF on a one-year contract and was immediately loaned back to Värmdö IF.
 In January 2016, Eskelinen extended his contract in Hammarby by one year.
 In March 2016, he was loaned out to the Division 2 club IFK Aspudden-Tellus on a loan agreement until the summer.
 In August 2016, Eskelinen was loaned out to the Ettan club Enskede IK.

 In January 2017, Eskelinen was signed by GIF Sundsvall on a three-year contract.
 On 18 September 2017, Eskelinen made his Allsvenskan debut in a 2–1 win over AFC Eskilstuna, where he was substituted in the 35th minute for the injured Tommy Naurin.

 In July 2019, Eskelinen signed a five-year contract with Danish Superliga club AGF.
 In March 2022, he returned to Sweden, signing a deal until the end of 2023 with Örebro SK.

+On 4 March 2024, Eskelinen signed with Vestri in Iceland.

+On 14 January 2025, Eskelinen signed with Veikkausliiga club AC Oulu on a one-year deal with a one-year option.
+On 12 August, the club announced that Eskelinen would miss the remainder of the season due to injury which occurred in a match against Inter Turku four days earlier.